kaldi-asr/kaldi/egs/rm/README.txt

       Sphinx feature files distributed by CMU and metadata available on LDC website.
 Script and data layouts are based on egs/rm/s3.

   s5: This is the "new-new-style" recipe.
-It's not yet finished.
-It will
+It is now finished.
-      run up to a certain point.
       All further work will be on top of this style of recipe.
+Note: unlike previous recipes, this now uses the same underlying scripts as the WSJ recipe.